 Sunset at Dead Horse Point State Park

 Dead Horse Point State Park has expansive views of surrounding Moab and Canyonlands National Park that are impressive during the daytime — but go for the sunset and you’ll get some really jaw-dropping scenery.
-Hike the Dead Horse Rim Loop Trail, rim to rim, to get the best views, and for a pet-friendly 5 mile-long loop trail around the park that’s easy and accessible for all hikers.
+Hike the Dead Horse Rim Loop Trail to get the best views and for a pet-friendly 5 mile-long loop trail around the park that’s easy and accessible for all hikers.
 It’s a great spot for photography and will also put you close to Canyonlands National Park if you decide to venture in.
 For a fun glamping experience, check out the yurts for rent in Dead Horse Point State Park!

 Hike the Hidden Valley Trail

 For some awesome vista points of large sandstone fins in Moab’s Behind the Rocks section, you’ll want to do the Hidden Valley Trail hike near Moab.
 It’s a challenging 6 mile, out and back hike, with steep switchbacks and killer views at the end.
 To make the most out of it, make sure to start early, bring plenty of food and water, plus sun protection to keep cool.

 Waterfall Hike on the Mary Jane Canyon Trail